 Volunteering doesn’t come more rewarding than this.

 We are not currently accepting applications for Special Constables.
-If this is the voluntary role for you, however, register your interest in future opportunities by emailing email@example.com and we will contact you when we are next recruiting.
+If this is the voluntary role for you please register your interest in future opportunities and we will contact you when we are next recruiting.

 You already have a career you love – now you want a different challenge in your spare time.
 As a special constable officer you’ll have the same uniform and powers as regular officers.
 From being first on the scene and taking knives off the streets to educating young people, you’ll be working alongside regular police officers and PCSOs to make Sussex safer.